 Physicality is also emphasized.
 FKJ takes a realistic look at athletes such as college & pro football players in addition to college and Olympic wrestlers.
-In 2007, Allen wrote in his blog, “If someone tells you size and strength doesn’t matter in a fight, they’re mistaken.
-Now, size and strength don’t ALWAYS determine the ‘winner’ but they do always matter.
+In 2007, Allen wrote in his blog, “If someone tells you size and strength don’t matter in a fight, they’re mistaken.
+Now, size and strength don’t ALWAYS determine the ‘winner’ but they DO always matter.
 Oh, and they NORMALLY determine the winner in a street fight or assault.”

 The Gi / Kimono

 Practitioners wear either a heavyweight Kenpo Karate style Gi or a heavy Jiu-Jitsu / Judo Gi.

 The ranking system at a Fudoshin Kenpo Jujitsu school differs depending on the focus the student chooses.
 Both the Fudoshin Kenpo Jujitsu & Jujitsu curriculums award a practitioner different colored belts to signify increasing levels of technical knowledge and practical skill. (see below)